-- Get a 360 panoramic view of Tateyama from Toyama wide-area Clean Center Observation Deck.
+Get a 360 panoramic view of Tateyama from Toyama’s wide-area Clean Center Observation Deck.
 This is another place in Tateyama where you can see the transitioning landscape of Toyama Prefecture.
-The observatory rises 80 meters above the ground, giving visitors clear sights of the town’s sceneries.
+The observatory rises 80 meters above the ground, giving visitors clear sights of the town’s scenery.

-- Get an Insect Friendship Class in Konchu Okoku (Insect Kingdom) Tateyama Tateyama Shizen Fureai Kan.
-This could be our unique experience apart from mountains and other national sceneries.
+Get an Insect Friendship Class in Konchu Okoku (Insect Kingdom) Tateyama Tateyama Shizen Fureai Kan.
+This could be our unique experience apart from mountains and other national scenery.
 Here we will learn about Japanese rhinoceros beetles, dragonflies, and fireflies.
 Check out Konchu Okoku website here.

 Best time to visit Tateyama

 According to tiptoeingworld.com, the best time to visit Tateyama Town is during “Yuki-no-Otani,” when the snow walls are created.
 It is also the time when the Tateyama Kurobe Alpine Route opens.
-Usually, it is in Early spring, which is from mid-April to May.
-The Alpine Route closes again once winter came starting from mid-November.
+Usually, it is in Early spring, from mid-April to May.
+The Alpine Route closes again once winter comes starting from mid-November.

 READ MORE | 10 Beautiful Mountains In Japan (with Hiking Information) | Most Beautiful Lakes In Japan w/ Views Of Mount Fuji & More – click to open in a new tab and read later

 In approximately three hours and fifty-two minutes, we can arrive in Magome from Tokyo.
 Magome was once known as a “post town,” essentially established to accommodate people traveling along major highways.
 The route that Magome served is called Nakasendo, a path connecting Kyoto and Tokyo.